6 ways NYC can help you recycle, compost, and throw out trash more responsibly

 In NYC, throwing out your old iPhone, or any other electronic device along with the rest of your garbage is not only bad for the environment, it’s also illegal.
 You can take your non-operable electronics from any brand to an Apple Store, and they’ll responsibly dispose of it for free.

-3) Request a compost bin
+3) Request a organics collection bin

 4) Get rid of large items like mattresses